Yanara Aedo

-Yanara Katherine Nicole Aedo Muñoz (born 5 August 1993) is a Chilean professional footballer who plays as a forward for Spanish Campeonato Nacional Fútbol Femenino club Colo-Colo and the Chile women's national team.
+Yanara Katherine Nicole Aedo Muñoz (born 5 August 1993) is a Chilean professional footballer who plays as a forward for Campeonato Nacional Fútbol Femenino club Colo-Colo and the Chile women's national team.

 Club career

 Aedo left Colo-Colo for American National Women's Soccer League team Washington Spirit in January 2015.
 She helped the club's reserve team win the 2015 USL W-League season championship, scoring twice in the 2–1 final win over Colorado Pride.

 In September 2016, Aedo transferred to Spain's Primera División club Valencia CF Femenino.
 On 27 June 2017, the Washington Spirit announced that they had re-signed Aedo.
 She was placed on waivers by the Spirit on 21 June 2018.

 On 13 July 2018 it was announced that Aedo was returning to Valencia CF Femenino, the club she had played with from 2016 to 2017.
 She left the Spanish club at the end of the season.
 After stints with Sevilla and Rayo Vallecano, Aedo returned to Chile to rejoin Colo-Colo, with Chilean outlets confirming the news on 6 September 2022.